RaphaelEckmayr/EchoWebhook/README.md

 - /echo - Catch request and save to file
 - /requests - Get all cought requests
 - /reset - Clear file of cought requests

+Shoutout to Wix.com and their poorly documented automatisations with webhooks for this opportunity :D